 The second most common challenge was frustration around the number of systems routinely required, the subsequent number of logins, time spent logging in, lack of integration, and different ways to interact within each system prevents getting to know a single system in detail.
 Multiple participants stated that sometimes they feel the benefits provided are outweighed by the number of work arounds, duplication, and gaps in processes resulting from poor integration.

-Other comments were around concerns that the questions they had would be considered too basic so were not seeking assistance, and two participants commented that when they started their career digital systems were not in use and that they have felt unsupported through the ongoing digital changes.
+Other comments were around concerns that the questions they had would be considered too basic so were not seeking assistance, and 2 participants commented that when they started their career digital systems were not in use and that they have felt unsupported through the ongoing digital changes.

-- Reducing significant variance in current levels of digital literacy
+- Reducing significant variance in current levels of digital literacy.

-- Raising workforce awareness of digital capabilities
+- Raising workforce awareness of digital capabilities.

 - Providing equitable access to support, learning and training with special efforts to engage and support the digitally unengaged or unconvinced.